lawik/notes/Talk - Live Voices with LiveView.md

 - I made up my own text format so Membrane can complain at me if I don't send the right thing.
 Just a list of Elixir strings because it maps pretty closely to how the models like it.
 - My membrane pipeline does a few things.
 	- Specifies children, the pipeline itself.
+	- It receives notifications, side-channeled messages from the children about things that are happening.
+	- It aggregates events to avoid spamming the UI.
+Essentially throttling.
+And then broadcasts them on Phoenix PubSub topics.
+	- It runs under a DynamicSupervisor so I can stop a version of the pipeline and start another one.
+- Pipeline fundamentals
+	- An element can be a source that produces something, a sink that consumes something or a filter that both consumes and produces.
+	- The consumption side has a number of inputs, commonly a single one.
+Generating a video from separate audio and images would require multiple inputs.
+	- The production side has a number of outputs, commonly a single one.
+Making a T-junction of a stream to maybe save one to disk and livestream the other requires multiple outputs.
+As does unpacking a video file's container where you get audio and video streams.
+	- You connect inputs to outputs.
+You should start on at least one source and end on sinks.
+- I use a number of elements provided from the framework:
+	- PortAudio plugin - Provides cross-platform audio access to input devices such as microphones and output devices such as speakers.
+	- File plugin - Writes data to files.
+Used a lot during development when I was going quite mad figuring out a sampling rate issue.
+If you are producing an MP3 file this is also your last stage.
+	- Fake plugin - This is a sink that does nothing.
+If your pipeline is really only meant to produce side-effects this make sure it keeps running.
+	- Audiometer plugin - Provides notifications about amplitude of the audio as it passes through.
+	- FFMPEG Swresample plugin - Used for transforming audio samples from one sample rate to another when need be.
+- And then I made some custom ones:
+	- VAD - This went through a bunch of iterations.
+I've had versions that would replace non-voice audio with silence, or cut it and leave gaps in the stream.
+The current one actually buffers audio until speech stops, configurable in a few way, up to a limit.
+This gives nice long sentences for the transcription to work off of.
+	- Whisper - Quite straight-forward.
+Essentially I'm taking the samples the VAD prepares and passing them into Whisper for transcription.
+It produces text.
+	- SmolLM2 - The only really finicky part is building up the conversational exchange which is just a basic templating function.
+The element just takes input text and produces output text.
+	- Kokoro - Also straight-forward, takes text and produces audio.
+- Making custom elements:
+	- I've used manual flow control.
+The auto options seems nicer but I had some problems that made me stick with what was tried and true.
+	- Stream format behavior.
+There are some defaults that were gotchas for me with how stream formats are communicated.
+Because a stream format can change it needs to be communicated during the element's operation, it can't be done up-front.
+Add a handle_stream_format, by default it will forward what is likely the wrong format.
+	- Notifications.
+I use the notification mechanism to communicate interesting or important events to the pipeline process which in turn broadcasts it where the UI can pick it up.
+This is what drives the UI experience.
+- The VAD
+	- Let's look at the VAD.
+	- We define a bunch of options.
+		- At what confidence level do we consider something speech?
+Definitely 0.5
+		- How long are the chunks we deal with.
+The model requires some length of audio and it may also do better or worse with certain amounts.
+100 ms and 200 ms have worked fine.
+		- Chunk tolerance is what I do to avoid cutting too eagerly.
+How many chunks of non-speech can we accept before we stop buffering once speech is started.
+This ensures we get a tail and also avoids a bunch of clipping.
+1 prevents a lot of small problems.
+2 seems quite smooth typically.
+It introduces at least chunk milliseconds times tolerance of latency.
+		- Max chunks before we actually just send it anyway.
+This I use to avoid overflowing downstream models mostly and to prevent any weird build-up issues that could conceivably occur.
+	- We define the input pad, Raw Audio.
+The output pad, Raw Audio.
+	- During init we start the ONNX model.
+Just making sure the file exists and loading it into Ortex.
+		- We set up the initial state that the VAD model continuously refreshes for us.
+		- We have a few buffers that we move things through.
+	-

 ---
 - Membrane pipelines